thomasrayhaaland/ecoevopmmps/README.md

 # README for eco_evo_pmmps.R #
-Code accompanying Haaland et al.: Eco-evolutinary dynamics of partially migratory metapopulations
+Code accompanying Haaland et al.: Eco-evolutionary dynamics of partially migratory metapopulations in spatially and seasonally varying environments

 ## Simulation program ##
 The main simulation program begins on line 1087.
 It requires the preamble (chunk line 1-63) to be run before executing.